 I've included two basic barbecue marinades below and then check out all my other barbecue marinade recipes.

 This first basic barbecue marinade is perfect for both meat and fish.

 This Red wine marinade is directed more at the richer flavours such as red meat and game.

-In each case it's simply a matter of mixing the ingredients up and follow my general rules how to marinade and you're ready to go.
+In each case it's simply a matter of mixing the ingredients up and follow my general rules how to marinate and you're ready to go.

 Garlic Grilled Chicken Marinade - Similar to the one above but more garlic and with a novel way of application that makes for a quick result.

 Italian Grilled Chicken Marinade Recipe - and stuff this under the skin of a spatchcocked chicken too.

 California Jerky Seasoning Recipe - If Jerky is your thing then this marinade is perfect for homemade.